EdwinDavid98/Automated-Detection-and-Classification-of-Wildlife-in-the-Choc-Forest-Canand-using-Camera-Traps/README.md

 </div>

 ## Description
-This project introduces a state-of-the-art computer vision system for automated species detection and classification at the Jocotoco Canandé Reserve, one of the planet's most biodiverse regions.
-The system employs a dual architecture combining YOLO models for detection with deep neural networks (ResNet50 and MobileNetV3) for classification, processing camera trap videos to identify and monitor six native species:
+This project implements a state-of-the-art machine vision system for automatic species detection and classification in the Jocotoco Canandé Reserve, one of the most biodiverse regions on the planet.
+Using a dual architecture that combines YOLO models for detection and deep neural networks (ResNet50 and MobileNetV3) for classification, the system processes camera trap videos to identify and monitor six native species.

 - 🦊 Central American Agouti
 - 🐿️ Squirrels